Offering 4 day and Custom Tours

 What does the cost of my tour include?

-Accommodation (twin share).
-3 nights on 4 day tour and 11 nights on 12 day tour (Please read accommodation descriptions below before selecting your package)
+- Accommodation (twin share).
+3 nights on 4 day tour (Please read accommodation descriptions below before selecting your package)

 Do I need to bring my own bike?

 Our tours are priced based on you bringing your own bike.
-We also have a fleet of brand new Felt Z85 road bikes or an Electric Bike available for rent as an optional extra.
+We have a fleet of brand new Felt VR30 road bikes or Electric pedal assist Bikes available for rent as an optional extra.
 See below for details of our rental bikes and other optional extras.

 What are the optional extras that will add to the advertised cost of the tour?

-Bike rental: Felt Z85 model road bikes with carbon fork, aluminium frame, Shimano 105 components.
-Some higher end carbon bikes available at additional cost.
+Bike rental: Felt VR30 model road bikes with carbon fork, aluminium frame, Shimano 105 components and disk brakes.

-New for 2016: We will have an E-Bike (pedal assist) available for rent this summer for the same pricing as our regular rental bikes.
+We will have an Electric pedal assist bike available for rent this summer for the same pricing as our regular rental bikes.

 $220 (4 day tour)